creately/modules-js/packages/font-family-lang-support/readme.md

 2. Add the list of languages to languages.csv
 3. Run 'npm run code-gen'
 4. The suported language codes will be in codes.csv

+This list can then be used to update the supportedLanguages for the font on the FONTS_INFO_LIST in the package.